-Jim Taylor, President of Water for Citizens of Weed, CA (WCWC).
+Jim Taylor, is the President of Water for Citizens of Weed, CA (WCWC).
 For over 100 years, Weed residents have relied on a nearby Mount Shasta spring as their main source of drinking water.
-But now Roseburg Forest Products wants to sell it to the international bottled water industry.
-To add insult to injury, the company also SLAPPed a number of residents fighting for their water rights to silence community opposition.
+Roseburg Forest Products wants to sell it to the international bottled water industry.
+To add insult to injury, the company SLAPPed a number of residents fighting for their water rights to silence community opposition.
 The judge found the citizens of Weed not responsible, and dismissed the case dismissed the case in 2017.
-Roseburg appealed that decision, leaving the community in limbo.
-In October 2019, Roseburg agreed to drop the SLAPP and pay the Weed residents’ legal costs.
+Roseburg appealed the decision.
+In December 2019, in a victory for free speech, Roseburg agreed to drop its bullying lawsuit against WCWC and nine members of the Weed community.

 Answers edited for length and clarity.
 Jim spoke with Virginia Cleaveland from Stand.earth and former PTP member.

 Why did you decide to get involved and speak out against this issue?

 I learned that if something was not done, the city of Weed, CA would lose its water.
 After doing what little research I could do on my own, I felt there was enough proof that the water rights were actually intended to be given to the city.
 I felt that some of the “powers that be” at city hall were trying to take the easy way out, and I felt it was getting shoved down our throats that “This was the way it was going to go.”
 I felt that if somebody didn’t speak up, the city manager was going to get his way.
 So we formed a group, called the Weed 9, and we held steadfast through the whole thing.
 This was really just an example of wanting to make sure that the process was fair with what was going on in the city.